 The Corporation matches the participants' annual basic contributions (the first 7% of base pay) starting the first of the month following six months of employment.
 The Corporation also matches eligible participants' Roth 401(k) and after-tax contributions if the participants contribute less than 7% on a before-tax basis.
-The amount of the Corporation's match is equal to 50% of the basic contributions and is credited to participant accounts semi-monthly.
+The amount of the Corporation's match is equal to 50% of the basic contributions and is credited to participant accounts weekly.
+Certain participants are not eligible for employer contributions, as defined by the Plan.